 To verify that the Parallels Mac Management deployment was successful, open the Configuration Manager console and navigate to Assets and Collections / Devices / All Mac OS X Systems.
 You should see some Mac computers in the list.
-If you ran Parallels Network Discovery to discover Macs, some of those Macs may not have Parallels Mac Client installed on them.
+If you ran Parallels Network Discovery to discover Mac computers, some of those Mac computers may not have Parallels Mac Client installed on them.
 The possible reasons for this are described in Using Parallels Network Discovery (p.
-40).
+61).